mojaloop/mini-loop/README.md

 - Mojaloop code is developed to be deployable in a robust, highly available and highly secure fashion *BUT* the mini-loop deployment focusses on simplicity and hence is not deploying Mojaloop in a highly secure, highly available fashion.
 The mini-loop deployment of Mojaloop is *NOT* intended for production purposes rather it enables:
   - trial: users new,expert and in-between to quickly run and access Mojaloop and its various features
-  - test : the Mojaloop community do realistic testing of Mojaloop across a broad range of settings From DFSPs working on integrating with Mojaloop to the Mojaloop core team wherte mini-loop is being used to enhance the quality of the Mojalop switch.
+  - test : the Mojaloop community do realistic testing of Mojaloop across a broad range of settings From DFSPs working on integrating with Mojaloop to the Mojaloop core team where mini-loop is being used to enhance the quality of the Mojalop switch.
-  - education: a powerful education on-ramp when used in conjunction with the testing toolkit and the Mojaloop tutorial.
+  - education: a powerful education "on-ramp" especially when used in conjunction with the testing toolkit and the Mojaloop tutorial.
-  - demonstrations: an excellent platform for a range of Mojaloop demonstrations due to the cost-effect and light-weight yet realistic (e.g. uses kubernetes) nature of mini-loop to deploy Mojaloop it provides
+  - demonstrations: an excellent platform for a range of Mojaloop demonstrations.
+This is due to the cost-effect and light-weight yet realistic (e.g. uses kubernetes) nature of the Mojaloop deployment
-  - simplicity: anyone can read the simple bash scripts and understand how kubernetes is being configured and Mojaloop is being configured and deployed
+  - simplicity: anyone can read the simple bash scripts and understand how kubernetes is being installed and Mojaloop is being configured and deployed
 - the mini-loop scripts output messages to help guide your deployment , please pay attention to these messages
 - .log and .err files are written to /tmp
 - each of the scripts has a -h flag to show parameters and give examples of how to use and customise
-- helm chart modification is enabled by providing your own values file, simply change the `helm deploy` command in the miniloop-local-install.sh to point to your customised values e.g. alter the -f value in the line `helm install $RELEASE_NAME --wait --timeout $TIMEOUT_SECS  --namespace "$NAMESPACE"  mojaloop/mojaloop --version $MOJALOOP_VERSION -f $ETC_DIR/miniloop_values.yaml `
-- mini-loop currently deploys a single node kubernetes environment.
-- reading the scripts can be a useful way to learn about both kubernetes (microk8s / k3s ) and mojaloop deployment.
 - The the scripts are intended to provide a starting point, for further customisation.
 For instance it should be easy for the user to add extra nodes to the kubernetes cluster or as mentioned above to modify the mojaloop configuration etc.
 - please note that the installation adds the /etc/hosts entries for the endpoints configured in the $ETC_DIR/miniloop_values.yaml file if you use different values you will likely have to adjust the /etc/hosts endpoints
 - the mini-loop/install/mini-loop/util directory contains a few scripts and debugging tools that I find useful , I am not really maintaining these but you might find some of them handy as I do.
-- release v4.1 of mini-loop clones the 14.1.0 releaase of Mojaloop
 - mini-loop v4.1 clones the  14.1.0 release of the Mojaloop helm charts to $HOME and then modifies the charts and values to facilitate deployment to kubernetes 1.24+ , the scripts then package and deploy these locally modified charts.
 These local modifications by mini-loop scripts of the Mojaloop charts, is a short-term utility as the Mojaloop charts are currently being updated to deploy to the latest kubernetes releases and are expected to deploy to **current** releases when Mojaloop release 15 is available.

 ## known issues